ungoldman/component/README.md

 Create a new Component instance.
 Optionally pass an emit function.

-### `component.render([arguments…])`
+### `component.render([props,] [children])`

 Render the component.
 Returns a proxy node if already mounted on the DOM.
 Proxy nodes make it so DOM diffing algorithms leave the element alone when diffing.
-Call this when `arguments` have changed.
+Call this when `props` or `children` have changed.

 ### `component.rerender()`

-Re-run `.render` using the last `arguments` that were passed to the `render` call.
+Re-run `.render` using the last arguments that were passed to the `render` call.
 Useful for triggering component renders if internal state has changed.
-Arguments are automatically cached under `this._arguments` (🖐 hands off, buster! 🖐).
+Arguments are automatically cached under `this._lastArgs` (🖐 hands off, buster! 🖐).
 The `update` method is bypassed on re-render.

 ### `component.element`